xknt21/mypage/content/blogs/internship.md

 ShowReadingTime: true
 ShowPostNavLinks: true
 ---
-# My Internship Experience in AI and Optimization

 ## Introduction

 During my undergraduate studies, I had the opportunity to work as an AI engineer in two different environments: an educational company and an AI startup.
 Through these experiences, I worked on real-world problems involving machine learning and optimization, and gained both technical and practical insights.